Meltrust/hello-rails-backend/README.md

 ### Prerequisites

-Have installed Ruby and Rails in your machine
+- Ruby and PosgreSQL must be installed.
+- PostgreSQL server must be running.

 ### Setup